OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/ai_ready_k8s.md

 #### Deploying the Management Cluster

-Once the OpenNebula host is up and running, proceed to deploy the Kubernetes management cluster.
+First we need to deploy the Kubernetes management cluster.
 This cluster uses the CAPONE controller for automatically provisioning the required VMs for hosting the Kubernetes GPU workload cluster.

 Deploy your Kubernetes management cluster through the CAPI Service in OpenNebula.

 ##### Step 1: Deploying the CAPI Appliance

-1. Download the CAPI Service from the marketplace:
+1. Login as `oneadmin` user on the frontend instance and download the CAPI Service from the marketplace:

     ```shell
-    oneadmin@frontend$ onemarketapp export "Service Capi" service_Capi -d <datastore_id>
+    onemarketapp export "Service Capi" service_Capi -d <datastore_id>
     ```

     Where `datastore_id` is your image datastore identifier.
 In this example, use the default one, with ID:`1`.

     ```shell
-    oneadmin@frontend$ onemarketapp export "Service Capi" service_Capi -d 1
+    onemarketapp export "Service Capi" service_Capi -d 1
     ```

 2. Update the `service_Capi` template by adding the necessary scheduling requirements for deploying in to the desired host.
 In this case, we're enablin the `host-passthrough` feature and adding a NIC card attached to the default `admin_net` network, but you can change it to any network of your consideratio.
 The chosen network must be the same that we are going to use for the workload cluster vRouter ingress traffic.

     ```shell
-    oneadmin@frontend$ onetemplate update service_Capi
+    onetemplate update service_Capi
     ---
     NIC=[ NETWORK="admin_net" ]
     CPU_MODEL=[MODEL="host-passthrough" ]